Israel bombards Gaza, with biggest functioning hospital under siege

 The war began when Iran-backed Hamas sent fighters into Israel, killing 1,200 people, mostly civilians, and seizing 253 hostages, according to Israeli tallies.

-Israel's air and ground offensive has since devastated tiny, Gaza, killing 28,775 people, also mostly civilian, according to Palestinian health authorities, and forcing nearly all of its more than 2 million inhabitants from their homes.
+Israel’s air and ground offensive has since devastated tiny Gaza, killing 28,775 people, also mostly civilian, according to the Palestinian health authorities, and forcing nearly all of its more than two million inhabitants from their homes.

 Gaza’s health authorities said Israel had forced out dozens of staff, patients, displaced people and families of medical staff sheltering in the Nasser hospital.